stagedml/pylightnix/docs/Reference.md

 expected SHA-256 hashsum of the stored data. `mode` allows to tweak the stage's behavior: adding word 'unpack' instructs fetchurl to unpack the package, adding 'remove' instructs it to remove the archive after unpacking.

+If 'unpack' is not expected, then the promise named 'out_path' is created.

 Agruments:
 - `m:Manager` the dependency resolution [Manager](#pylightnix.types.Manager).